 To achieve this, the core enablers identified are conducive infrastructures and enabling legal and regulatory frameworks.

 Conducive infrastructure includes verifiable identification, credit reference system and collateral registry, and efficient payments ecosystem thanks to improving digital payment platforms and enabling full interoperability among service providers.

 Improved legal and regulatory frameworks should ease business licensing requirements, promote innovations in the financial sector, develop proportional prudential requirements while maintaining an appropriate balance between financial inclusion objectives and other policies, such as financial stability and consumer protection.

-Micro financing in Tanzania started in 90’s with savings and credit cooperative organization (SACCOS) and NGOs.
-A National Microfinance Policy was implemented in 2000 to encourage and support microfinances in the country through better integration and regulation.
+Microfinancing in Tanzania started in the ’90s with savings and credit cooperative organizations (SACCOS) and NGOs.
+A National Microfinance Policy was implemented in 2000 to encourage and support microfinance in the country through better integration and regulation.

 The microfinance sector came to serve a large portion of the population who would not have had access to credit and finance otherwise.
 While this has had a significant impact on the economy, a lack of regulation has left the sector vulnerable to financial irregularities and the target of fraudsters and money launderers.

 This led to a revision of the Policy in 2017 and to the creation of the Tanzania Microfinance Act of 2018.
 The Bill ensures proper market conduct and consumer protection, hence contributing to the promotion of financial inclusion.
 It regulates licensing and registration of deposit and non-deposit taking microfinance business in 4 tiers: Tier 1: Microfinance Banks; Tier 2: Non- deposit Taking Microfinance Service Providers; Tier 3: Savings and Credit Cooperative Societies; and Tier 4: Community Microfinance Groups.